Reviewed by

 How long does it take to register a foreign company in India?

-Registering a foreign company as an Indian subsidiary (Private Limited Company) generally takes 15-25 working days.
-This timeline can be longer (4-6 weeks or more) for structures like Branch or Liaison Offices, which require prior approval from the Reserve Bank of India (RBI).
+Registering a foreign company as an Indian subsidiary (Private Limited Company) generally takes 15–25 working days.
+Branch or Liaison Offices may take 4–6 weeks or more due to prior RBI approval.
 Delays can occur if foreign documents aren't properly attested.

 Does a foreign company need to have an Indian resident as a director?